A unifying Perron-Frobenius theorem for nonnegative tensors via multi-homogeneous maps: Main results

 We show in Lemma \ref{mhconnect} that the nonnegative $(\bsig,\bp)$-eigenpairs of $T$ are in bijection with the multi-homogeneous eigenvectors of $F^{(\bsig,\bp)}$, i.e. vectors $\bx\in\kone_{+,0}^{\bsig}$ for which there exists $\theta_1,\ldots,\theta_d\geq 0$ such that $F_i^{(\bsig,\bp)}(\bx)=\theta_i\bx_i$ for all $i\in[d]$.
 This key observation allows us to exploit the results proved in \cite{mhpfpaper}.
 In particular, we consider the homogeneity matrix $A(\bsig,\bp)\in\R_+^{d\times d}$ of $F^{(\bsig,\bp)}$ given as

 and let $\rho(A(\bsig,\bp))$ be its spectral radius.
 In the following, $A(\bsig,\bp)$ always refers to the homogeneity matrix of $F^{(\bsig,\bp)}$, hence, when it is clear from the context, we omit the arguments $(\bsig,\bp)$ and write $A$ instead of $A(\bsig,\bp)$.
-Lemma 3.2 in \cite{mhpfpaper} implies that $\rho(A)$ is an upper bound on the Lipschitz constant of $F^{(\bsig,\bp)}$ with respect to a suitable weighted Hilbert metric on $\kone^{\bsig}_{++}$.
-Therefore, when $\rho(A)\leq 1$, we can recast the $(\bsig,\bp)$-eigenvalue problem for $T$ in terms of a non-expansive map and derive the Perron-Frobenius theorem for $T$ as a consequence.
+Note that the homogeneity matrix $A$ is always nonnegative and irreducible.
+Therefore, there exists a unique positive eigenvector $\bb$ such that $A^\top \bb =\rho(A)\bb$ with $\sum_{i=1}^d b_i =1$.
+Throughout the whole paper we will always devote the symbol $\bb$ to denote such a vector.